OTRS/otrs/README.database.md

-Now save the file and run $OTRS_HOME/bin/otrs.CheckDB.pl to see if the connection is succesful.
+Now save the file and run $OTRS_HOME/bin/otrs.CheckDB.pl to see if the connection is successful.
 If this is working, you can log in to OTRS using the web frontend.